raer6/awesome-artificial-intelligence/README.md

 * [Deep Learning with PyTorch](https://www.manning.com/books/deep-learning-with-pytorch) -  PyTorch puts these superpowers in your hands, providing a comfortable Python experience that gets you started quickly and then grows with you as you—and your deep learning skills—become more sophisticated.
 Deep Learning with PyTorch will make that journey engaging and fun.
 * [Deep Reinforcement Learning in Action](https://www.manning.com/books/deep-reinforcement-learning-in-action) -  Deep Reinforcement Learning in Action teaches you the fundamental concepts and terminology of deep reinforcement learning, along with the practical skills and techniques you’ll need to implement it into your own projects.
 * [Grokking Deep Reinforcement Learning](https://www.manning.com/books/grokking-deep-reinforcement-learning) -  Grokking Deep Reinforcement Learning introduces this powerful machine learning approach, using examples, illustrations, exercises, and crystal-clear teaching.
+* [Machine Learning for Business](https://www.manning.com/books/machine-learning-for-business) -  Machine Learning for Business teaches you how to make your company more automated, productive, and competitive by mastering practical, implementable machine learning techniques and tools.

 ## Programming